 - Toothpaste is Good for Teeth, Bad for Retainers – Most toothpaste products are mildly abrasive and can scratch the soft and delicate areas of a retainer.
 The best cleaners for a retainer are liquid soap, hand soap or baking soda.
 Make sure you rinse them well to remove the soap taste before putting back into your mouth

-- Never Boil or Bleach to Disinfect – Boiling water is great for killing germs but will permanently warp a retainer.
-You should avoid hot water because even mild warping will prevent the retainer from seating properly and move teeth if not seated properly.
-Bleach can also warp and change the color of the plastic and is difficult to remove the odor and taste from the appliance.
+- Never Bleach to Disinfect – Bleach can warp and change the color of the plastic and is difficult to remove the odor and taste from the appliance.

 - Protect Your Retainer With a Towel – It’s easy to drop a retainer on the floor or into a sink.
 Adding a towel under your retainer will make it more difficult for it to slip off the counter; chip and break.
 Retainers are expensive to replace.
 Laying down a towel is added protection to avoid replacement costs.

 - Keep Your Retainers Safe – A retainer can pick up a lot of germs when it’s sitting out in the open.
 You also run the risk of a pet chewing it up or throwing it out in the garbage by accident.
+Even a dropped retainer on the floor or in the sink can collect many unwanted germs.
 Keep your retainers safe in your retainer case when not in your mouth during lunch at school or during sporting events.

 Recipe for Removing Yellow Stain From Orthodontic Retainers: